RichieCoding/mod-2-project/README.md

 # README

-An app where you can login/signup.
+A dating app where you can login/signup.
 You can view other users and their profiles.
 You can follow them and message them.
 There is also a quick and easy matching feature.

 Technologies:
 -- Ruby on Rails
 -- Active Storage
 -- SQLite
+-- BCrypt
 -- CSS

 Want to run the app on your local machine?